afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - Selector pins (also named *output* or *column* pins): they activate a single part of the circuit.
 - Input pins (also named *row* pins): they provide the state of that part of the circuit.

 The idea is to scan each part of the circuit by enabling one and only one of the selector pins, and then moving to the next one.
 After a few rounds, the state of every button is collected.
 So, yes, a button matrix is able to detect input from multiple buttons pushed at the same time, without error.
 The maximum number of buttons that a matrix can hold equals to the number of *row* pins multiplied by the number of *column* pins.
-If $N$ pins are available, the maximun number of buttons is obtained through $N/2$ selector pins.
+If $N$ pins are available, the maximum number of buttons is obtained through $N/2$ selector pins.

 The main disadvantage of button matrices is wiring: a lot of wiring is required which is prone to human error.
 Correct orientation of diodes is also critical.
 Note that diodes are a critical part of the circuit and can not be suppressed.